Recurrent Urinary Infections

 A related problem is interstitial cystitis, a poorly understood condition with symptoms of bladder pain, frequent urination, including urination at night.

 This is most likely due to inflammation in the bladder.
 The cause is unknown but some people are intolerant to foods and drinks and some may be allergic to bacteria in their bladder.
 In one study 4 out of 6 had sulphites in their bladder.
 This is thought to be due to an inability to break down sulphites (found in many foods, especially fruit juices, wines and dried fruits).
 This is often helped by taking a molybdenum supplement and avoiding sulphites.
+However sensitivity to other chemicals, such as formaldehyde can be involved.

 A treatment that may help is MSM (methylsulphonylmethane).
 This is a sulphur-containing supplement that is found naturally in the body.
 It is also found in animals and plants.
 It has a slightly bitter taste.
 (The parent compound, DMSO, has been approved as a treatment for interstitial cystitis by the FDA and is used as a bladder wash).